mtrk-dev/ISMRM-2025-Surfing-School-Hands-On-Open-Source-MR/README.md

 * `base_sequence_singleShot_TE200_TR4000_res128.mtrk`: spin echo exitation (1 slice), TE = 200ms, TR = 4000ms, resolution = 128, number of excitations = 1, adapted for single-shot trajectories.

 ## Using different readouts in mtrk
-The processus is **identical for every readout**.
+The process is **identical for every readout**.
 It is important to use a **base sequence** adapted for the chosen type of reaout (single- or multi-shot) to ensure the looping structure coherence.

 ### A bit of theory
 <p align="center">